-The drive chain must be lubricated after washing the ATV or riding in the rain.
+The drive chain must be lubricated after washing the ATV or riding in the rain or wet areas.

-1. Clean the drive chain with kerosene and a small soft brush.
+Clean the drive chain with kerosene and a small soft brush.
+NOTICE: To prevent damaging the O-rings, do not clean the drive chain with steam cleaners, high-pressure washers or inappropriate solvents.
+[ECB00571]

-To prevent damaging the O-rings, do not clean the drive chain with steam cleaners, high-pressure washers or inappropriate solvents.
+- 1. O-ring

-- 2. Wipe the drive chain dry. - 3.
-Thoroughly lubricate the drive chain with a special O-ring chain lubricant.
+- 2. Wipe the drive chain dry.

-Do not use engine oil or any other lubricants for the drive chain, as they may contain substances that could damage the O-rings.
+- Thoroughly lubricate the drive chain with a special O-ring chain lubricant.
+NOTICE: Do not use engine oil or any other lubricants for the drive chain, as they may contain substances that could damage the Orings.[ECBO0581]